Our leaf-busting trains will clear your way

 Times are changing

-On days when it's forecast that our trains will have less grip on the tracks because of weather conditions and leaf fall, some services may call less frequently at some stations, which you can check on our short term autumn timetables page.
+On days when it's forecast that our trains will have less grip on the tracks because of weather conditions and leaf fall, some service alterations may apply.

 These timetable changes give us the extra time we need to drive the trains safely.